npm/documentation/README.md

 ## Theme

-The gatsby theme used here is a variation of [doctocat](https://github.com/primer/doctocat), with some theme changes for npm's design language and additional components to support multiple versions of the CLI documentation.
+The gatsby theme used here is "doctornpm" - a variation of [doctocat](https://github.com/primer/doctocat) with some theme changes for npm's design language and additional components to support multiple versions of the CLI documentation.